cde-ev/cdedb2/doc/source/Workflows.rst

     linked to an event or assembly, are listed as implicit subscribers.
 If they lose the automatic implicator that subscribes them to the list, they are removed even if they would still be able to access it.
-    Implicit subscribers are stored in the database explicitly to ensure the subscriber list displayed is always identical to the list of users emails are actually sent to.
+    Implicit subscribers are stored in the database explicitly.
+This ensures the subscriber list displayed is always identical to the list of users emails are actually sent to.